redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 1. Login to Ansible Tower, From the Dashboard main menu item, click INVENTORIES => Workshop Inventory => HOSTS
     - Here, you will see we have RHEL and CentOS Nodes in a **static** Ansible inventory

-5. Take CentOS node snapshot
+2. Take CentOS node snapshot (optional, if you've already performed this step during initial setup then skip)
     - template CONVERT2RHEL / 01 - Take node snapshot

 8. Query Satellite to get node-related details, set EC2 instance tags based on these details